 What is Diversification?

 However, the experts say it’s better to spread your investments even wider because the wider the spread of investments, the higher the returns and the less the risk factor that the portfolio will lose value.
-This means choosing a number of different investments vehicles, so not just high-risk shares but low-risk fixed cash, bonds and property.
-The combination of high risk and low risk investments averages out so you can weather most storms.
+This means choosing a number of different investment vehicles, not just high-risk shares but low-risk fixed cash, bonds, and property.
+The combination of high-risk and low-risk investments averages out so you can weather most storms.

 Note that this is under normal market conditions.
 In a stock market depression, even a well-diversified portfolio will lose value, but you may be more protected than someone who isn’t diversified.

 If you have a limited investment budget you might think a well-diversified portfolio is out of your reach.
 It’s true that it is more difficult to achieve with a small amount of capital which is why managed funds are becoming increasingly popular.

 A managed fund is a pool of money from numerous small investors that offers investments in shares, property, fixed interest, cash & more, and can be set up for as little as $500.
 There is usually an opportunity to invest a regular weekly amount or make a one-off contribution that goes into buying units.
 You earn dividends on your units quarterly or bi-annually depending on the type of fund, and these can be either reinvested or paid out.

 These types of funds are generally operated by a manager, who invests the capital into different classes.
 A managed fund can be a convenient way to diversify investments without having to worry about shares, real estate, and savings which can be stressful for people who aren’t financially orientated.